chasingash/P2-Memory-Game/README.md

 # User Experience (UX)
-## Target Audience
-  *

-## User Stories
+### User Stories

-  *
-  *
-  *
-  *
+  ##### First Time Visitor Goals:
+  For first time visitors:
+  - Instructions are clearly visible.
+  - Engaged with game from the initial onset.
+  - Gameplay is intuitive.
+  - To play on various devices and screen sizes.

+  ##### Return Visitor Goals:
+  For return visitors:
+  - Gauge my performance.
+  - Play game on various devices.

+  ##### Website's Owner Goals.
+  As the developer:
+  - I aim to provide a fun and interactive experience.
+  - I aim to encourage continued use of the game.

 ## Design Prototype
 I designed a prototype for the memory game on paper first and then moved into Balsamiq where I created numerous wireframes to fit mobile, tablet and desktop devices which provided me with a clear visual outline of how I wanted my game to appear.
 Some changes were made along the development stage as I experimented with different layouts to suit the needs of the game.

 ![Design Prototype Preview](https://res.cloudinary.com/dtbdqnrln/image/upload/v1647702781/P2/Screenshot_2022-03-19_at_15.12.42_xrduuq.png)

-## Site Structure

-The game is featured on a single-page.

 # Design

 * ## Typography

-Fonts used: Courier New, monospace which I implemented into the CSS file via Google fonts.
+Fonts used: Courier New, monospace.
+It stands out well against the background and is easy to read.

 * ## Colour Scheme

-I went for a fresh colour scheme providing plenty of contrast.
+I played around a lot with different colour schemes and settled on the ones below for their fresh colour feel. while providing plenty of contrast.

 ![Colour Palette image](https://res.cloudinary.com/dtbdqnrln/image/upload/v1647800610/P2/Screenshot_2022-03-20_at_18.23.23_dcbewr.png)